Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

 The following events occurred in less than 1% of subjects:

-Special senses: eyes-blurred, burning, light sensitive, swollen, aching, strained; ears-"clogged”, aching, tinnitus.
+Eyes-blurred, burning, light sensitive, swollen, aching, strained; ears-"clogged," aching, tinnitus.

-General: increased appetite, weight loss, weight gain, yawning, somnolence, fever, dry mouth, head "pounding”, inguinal pain, swollen glands, “side” pains, cold feet, “hot spells”.
+Increased appetite, weight loss, weight gain, yawning, somnolence, fever, dry mouth, head "pounding," inguinal pain, swollen glands, “side” pains, cold feet, “hot spells.”

-Data collected from post-marketing use of Naltrexone hydrochloride show that most events usually occur early in the course of drug therapy and are transient.
+Data collected from postmarketing use of naltrexone hydrochloride show that most events usually occur early in the course of drug therapy and are transient.
 It is not always possible to distinguish these occurrences from those signs and symptoms that may result from a withdrawal syndrome.
-Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, elevations in liver enzymes or bilirubin, hepatic function abnormalities or hepatitis, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, and vision abnormalities.
+Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, vision abnormalities, and idiopathic thrombocytopenic purpura.

 Drug Abuse and Dependence